kkester/drive/README.md

 ```

 # Entities
 The entities section contains one or more embedded resources.
-The entities section must be an object which is optional and may be empty or null.
+The entities section must be an object which is optional and may be empty, but cannot be null.
 The entity structure from here is nested as seen in the example below.

 Example:
 ```